Obituary: Francis “Fran” Richard Tighe

 Fran is survived by his two children, Olivia and Owen; spouse, Diana Tighe; brother, James Tighe and wife Shelley, sisters Kathryn Perry and husband Scott, and Eileen Russo and husband Frank; and beloved nieces and nephews Anna, Tess, Kelley, Justin, Dominic, and David.

 Visiting hours celebrating Fran’s life will be celebrated from 4 to 7 p.m. on Monday, Jan.
-6, at the Conroy-Tully Walker South Portland Chapel, 1024 Broadway.
+6 at the Conroy-Tully Walker South Portland Chapel, 1024 Broadway.
 A Mass of Christian burial will be celebrated at 10 a.m. on Tuesday, Jan.
-7, at St. Maximilian Kolbe, 150 Black Point, Scarborough.
+7 at St. Maximilian Kolbe, 150 Black Point Rd., Scarborough.
 Burial will follow at Calvary Cemetery, South Portland.
-To view Fran’s obituary page, or to share an online condolence, please visit http://www.ConroyTullyWalker.com

 Falmouth, ME 04105